 To parents I suggest asking to be sure it is truly necessary if someone suggests taking more than 1 ml of blood per pound of your child’s weight (or a maximum of 30 ml for larger children).

-To the phlebotomist who called I gave a general rule of thumb I use as an outside limit for blood draws, because at these levels of blood loss there can be measurable health consequences.
-Blood draws in infants and children should not exceed 5% of their total blood volume in any 24 hour period, unless medically necessary.
+To the phlebotomist who called I gave a general rule of thumb I use as an outside limit for draws, because at these levels of blood loss there can be measurable health consequences.
+Draws in infants and children should not exceed 5% of their total blood volume in any 24 hour period, unless medically necessary.
 This is a generous upper limit.
 Ideally it should be less than 3% of the total blood volume, and where possible, micro-sampling techniques to reduce the amount further are preferred.
-Blood draws in infants and children should not exceed 10% of the total blood volume in any one-month period, unless medically necessary.
+Draws in infants and children should not exceed 10% of the total blood volume in any one-month period, unless medically necessary.

 These are general guidelines, and the individual medical situation should be taken into account.
 But think twice whenever adult techniques or equipment are suggested for children.

 Sign up now for a delightful weekly email with insights for the whole family.
 Plus Dr. Greene's FREE Top 5 Wellness Tips For 2017.